SadaqaWorks/Quran-Flutter/README.md

  ![](docs/screenshot/quran.gif)

-If you want to contribute, fill [it up](https://sadmansamee.typeform.com/to/Df9lQG), see [design](docs/design/design.md) then refer to [Trello board](https://trello.com/b/JKZ9ZyGI/quran) for planning and task list and
+If you want to contribute, fill [it up](https://sadmansamee.typeform.com/to/Df9lQG), see [mock up design](https://whimsical.com/XJEbU6ATxdqgVCbmKyByNG) then refer to [Trello board](https://trello.com/b/JKZ9ZyGI/quran) for planning and task list and

 ![](docs/design/flw.png)